ui-schema/ui-schema/packages/docs/src/content/docs/localization.md

 ## Translation

-Supplying the `t` prop to a `SchemaEditor` enables dynamic translations and connecting any translation library.
+Supplying the `t` prop to a `UIGenerator` enables dynamic translations and connecting any translation library.

 Native HTML inputs can use [native translations](#native-translation) for some validations.